Thyago Vieira: Yomiuri Giants

 On 3 December 2019, Vieira signed with the Yomiuri Giants of Nippon Professional Baseball (NPB).
 In his first NPB season, Vieira had a 3.28 ERA with 29 strikeouts in 24 2/3 innings of work.

 On 13 August 2021, Vieira recorded the fastest pitch in NPB history at 166 km/h, a record previously held by Shohei Ohtani and Robert Corniel.
 On 1 September 2021, he set a NPB record for most consecutive mound appearances without giving up a run (32) by a non-Japanese player, breaking a record previously set in 2011 by Brian Falkenborg of the Fukuoka SoftBank Hawks.
-In 2021, he recorded seven saves and had a 2.76 ERA in 32 2/3 innings with 38 strikeouts and was selected to the Nippon League All Star Game.
+In 2021, he recorded seven saves and had a 2.76 ERA in 32 2/3 innings with 38 strikeouts and was selected for the Nippon League All Star Game.
 On 23 December 2021, Vieira re-signed with the Giants for the 2022 season.

 On 7 April 2022, following a game in which he had hit Hiroshima Toyo Carp batter Ryan McBroom in the head, Vieira was sent down to Yomiuri's farm team.
 He had struggled to a 22.50 ERA in 4 appearances at the point of his demotion.

 Milwaukee Brewers

 On 12 January 2023, Vieira signed a minor league contract with the Milwaukee Brewers organization.
+In 33 games for the Triple–A Nashville Sounds, he posted a 3.35 ERA with 51 strikeouts and 8 saves in 37 2/3 innings pitched.
+On 6 September 2023, Vieira's contract was selected by the Brewers, adding him to the major league roster.
+He made two scoreless appearances for Milwaukee before the conclusion of the season, compiling two strikeouts in three innings pitched.

+Vieira made 16 appearances out of the bullpen for Milwaukee in 2024, but struggled to a 5.64 ERA with 25 strikeouts across 22 1/3 innings of work.
+He was designated for assignment by the Brewers on 20 May 2024.

+Baltimore Orioles

+On 25 May 2024, Vieira and Aneuris Rodriguez were traded to the Baltimore Orioles in exchange for Garrett Stallings.
+Vieira allowed all five batters he faced to reach base on four walks and a three-run triple in the eighth inning of an 11–3 home win over the Boston Red Sox which was his Orioles debut two days later on 27 May.
+He was designated for assignment following the promotion of Connor Norby on 3 June.

+Arizona Diamondbacks

+On 6 June 2024, Vieira was claimed off waivers by the Arizona Diamondbacks.
+In 11 appearances for Arizona, he recorded a 2.87 ERA with 14 strikeouts across 15 2/3 innings pitched.
+Vieira was designated for assignment by the Diamondbacks on 27 July.
+He cleared waivers and was sent outright to the Triple–A Reno Aces on 2 August.

+On 27 February 2025, it was announced that Vieira would require Tommy John surgery and miss the entirety of the 2025 season.
+He was released on March 27.